EEG-policy-modelling/EEG-Tools/GDX2excel/README.md

 2. Place all gdx files you want to process in the input directory in the project folder
 	> /input

-3. Run the script
-	Select one of the options.
+3. Run the script and select one of the options.

 4. All excel files for each variable are now in the output folder.